-- 4- The West and the rest of the world need to know the truth about Hamas.
-Consider these facts from a well-informed Palestinian, political analyst Bassem Eid, who points out that Hamas' military operations are ensconced in residential areas, schools, hospitals, and office buildings in order to protect themselves as much as possible from Israeli counterattacks.
-Money given from foreign sources such as the United States to help the Palestinians in Gaza, winds up in the hands of Hamas and is used for their own purposes, including personal enrichment.46 - b) As the people of God, called to be holy to him and speaking the truth in love (Ephesians 4:15), we need to inform those with whom we are having conversations about this issue, and in other ways (e.g., writing letters to the editor of news media47), about the untrustworthiness of Islam.
+- b) As the people of God, called to be holy to Him and speaking the truth in love (Ephesians 4:15), we Christians need to inform those with whom we are having conversations about this issue, and in other ways (e.g., writing letters to the editor of news media51), about the untrustworthiness of Islam.
 To cite one of many bases for this observation, inform people of the Muslim doctrine of Taqiyya, in which the Qur'an teaches that in Islam it is permissible to lie.
 Thus, no one can be sure a Muslim is not lying. - 1- This is very understandable for us who are Christians, who have been informed by the Bible, the Word of God and the basis of our faith, that all religions outside the Bible are worshiping Satan.
 (Cf., e.g., 1 Corinthians 10:20) Our Lord and Savior, Jesus Christ, also revealed in the Bible that Satan is the father of lies.
-(John 8) - 2- As social science research, and human experience clearly show, without the ability to trust another person or group, a relationship with that person or group is not possible. - 3- This is not only important-but essential-information to keep in mind when talking with Muslims.
-At the same time, we need to remember to discern-typically over more rather than less time-in which of two major orientations an individual Muslim places him- or herself:
+(John 8:44) - 2- As social science research, and human experience clearly show, without the ability to trust another person or group, a relationship with that person or group is not possible. - 3- This is not only important-but essential-information to keep in mind when talking with Muslims.
+At the same time, we need to remember to discern-typically over more rather than less time-in which of two major orientations an individual Muslim places him- or herself: - a- Some are "Muslim-in-name-only."
+Does someone with whom you are speaking identify as a Muslim simply due to being born in a country with an Islamic majority but doesn't know, and maybe not care a whole lot, about Islamic doctrine?
+Many Muslims think of themselves as Muslim only because they were born and raised and live in Afghanistan, Iran, Iraq, Saudi Arabia or any other Muslim-majority nation and don't take their religion very seriously.

-Copyright © 1999, 2001, 2011, 2017, 2022-2024 by Edward D. Seely.
+Copyright © 1999, 2001, 2011, 2017, 2022-2025 by Edward D. Seely.
 Permission is granted to use this paper, without charge and without changing the text, for Christian education and other Christian ministries worldwide.